AarSeBail/squareknot/README.md

 # Squareknot (early stages)
-A graph theory library focusing on ergonomics and flexibility via zero cost abstractions.
+A graph library focusing on ergonomics and flexibility via zero cost abstractions.